subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 SSL certificate is an important way to secure your Node Operator service and encrypt traffic between your query service and the Consumers requesting data from it.
 It's a good idea to obtain an SSL certificate for any professional service and SubQuery is no different.
 Additionally, a SSL certificate is required for when a Consumer access a website via SSL and that website is requesting data from your SubQuery project.

 **Since it's such a standard best practice, although it's not required, we rank Node Operators higher in the Node Operator leaderboard if they have SSL enabled.
-You can tell if an Node Operator has SSL enabled by confirming that the `Proxy Server Endpoint` in Node Operator's metadata starts with `https` instead of `http`.**
+You can tell if a Node Operator has SSL enabled by confirming that the `Proxy Server Endpoint` in Node Operator's metadata starts with `https` instead of `http`.**

 ### Enabling SSL